Political theorist, philosopher, and scholar of world politics and international law.

 Research & Writing

-This research has been published in the books The Ecology Politic: Power, Law, and Earth in the Anthropocene (with Stefanie Fishel, MIT Press, 2025) and Institutionalising Multispecies Justice (with Dany Celermajer et al., Cambridge University Press, 2025), and articles such as “Interspecies Cosmopolitanism” (Review of International Studies, 2023), “An Architecture for a Net Zero World” (Global Policy, 2022), “Blue Screen Biosphere” (International Political Sociology, 2019), and “Planet Politics” (Millennium, 2016).
+This research has been published in the The Ecology Politic: Power, Law, and Earth in the Anthropocene (with Stefanie Fishel, MIT Press, 2025), which received Honorable Mention in the International Studies Theory book award in 2026.
+Other key works include Institutionalising Multispecies Justice (with Dany Celermajer et al., Cambridge University Press, 2025), and articles such as “Interspecies Cosmopolitanism” (Review of International Studies, 2023), “An Architecture for a Net Zero World” (Global Policy, 2022), “Blue Screen Biosphere” (International Political Sociology, 2019), and “Planet Politics” (Millennium, 2016).

 Anthony is also an engaged public commentator and analyst, publishing articles on the Paris Agreement COPs for the Lowy Interpreter, environmental crimes and nuclear crisis in Ukraine for The Washington Post and Nature, and ecocide and biodiversity politics for The Conversation.